Akshaykhandaker/Newproject/README.md

 # REST API using Java and MySQL
-This project help to parform the courd opration
+This project help to parform the CRUD opration